bastienboutonnet/sheetwork/PULL_REQUEST_TEMPLATE.md

 ## Description
-**IMPORTANT:** Use your own judgement on the level of detail to provide, feel free to delete any part that is not relevant or useful in your PR.
-These are just guidelines to help you think of what to cover it is not intended to force you to write a novel.

 Include a summary of the changes this PR is bringing.
 Bring in any relevant context or motivation for the change that you deem useful to have in this PR description.

 Example: